 We all have bad days.
 No matter what you do, things just don’t go right and it can seem that the universe is against you.
 The trick is to let it go.
 Put it down to experience, bad timing or just bad luck and move on.

 3. Don’t compare yourself to anyone else.

 There are many blogs written on this subject so all I’m going to say is, there is one you, this is your journey.

 4. Enjoy the ride.

 If you’re constantly struggling with maintaining your momentum you should ask yourself if this is what you really want to do.
 Achieving your goals is hard work, but half the fun should be in getting there.
 Take the set backs on the chin, learn from your mistakes, grow, learn some more.
 Make sure you enjoy the journey.
-After all you chose it, so make sure its the right one.
+After all you chose this, so make sure its the right path for you.